Limitations of deducing measures of limsup sets from measures of finite intersections

 \end{theoremKS*}

-It is clear that this is indeed a strengthening of the Divergence Borel--Cantelli lemma, as the expression on the right hand side of~(\ref{quasi independence}) will equal $1$ if the $A_i$ are pairwise independent.
+The latter result is indeed a strengthening of the Divergence Borel--Cantelli Lemma, as the expression on the right hand side of~(\ref{quasi independence}) will equal $1$ if the $A_i$ are pairwise independent.
 Despite this result being an improvement, there are examples where the measure of the limsup of $A_i$ is 1 but the right-hand side of the inequality is 0 and so the bound can be ineffective.
-Some other approaches have been taken to find new bounds.
-Feng, Li and Shen provided a weighted version of this result in \cite{weightedBCpaper}.
+Some other approaches have been taken recently to find new bounds for finding the measure of the limsup set.
+For example, Feng, Li and Shen provided a weighted version of the Kochen--Stone Theorem in \cite{weightedBCpaper}.
 Petrov \cite{Petrov04} took a variational principle approach to finding a bound.
-Readers interested in a full history of these results are referred to the following article by Frolov \cite{Frolov2012}.
+Readers interested in a full history of these results are referred to \cite{Frolov2012}.

-More recent work by Beresnevich and Velani \cite{Velanipaper} provides some necessary and sufficient conditions for a limsup set to have strictly positive measure in the case that the constituent sets are balls.
-Note that a measure $\mu$ is said to be \textit{doubling} if there are constants $\lambda \geq 1$ and $r_0 >0$ such that for any $x \in \text{supp}(\mu)$ and $0 <r<r_0$ we have
+In the case where the constituent sets of the sequence are balls, recent work by Beresnevich and Velani \cite{Velanipaper} provides necessary and sufficient conditions for a limsup set to have strictly positive measure.
+We begin with some notation and definitions before stating their result.
+For a Borel probability measure $\mu$ on the space $\Omega$, we let supp($\mu$) denote the support of the measure $\mu$.
+Furthermore given $x \in \Omega$ and $r > 0$, we denote the ball centred at $x$ of radius $r$ to be $B(x,r)$.
+Given a real number $a > 0$, we denote by $aB$ the ball $B$ scaled by a factor $a$, that is $aB := B(x, ar)$.
+A measure $\mu$ is said to be \textit{doubling} if there are constants $\lambda \geq 1$ and $r_0 >0$ such that for any $x \in \text{supp}(\mu)$ and $0 <r<r_0$ we have